Measurement of Trustworthiness of the Online Reviews: Discussion on Statistical Implication

 \subsection{Calculation of the Rationality Outcomes Table for the Set $ \tau $ and the Degree}

 Given the general condition set $ \tau $ for $ t=m$ finite time periods and finite number of objects $ n_{t} $ in $ X $,

-it is clear that the degree of rationality is $ \mu_{\omega _{i}}\in\left( 0,1 \right] $.
-Complete rationality is possible and it would be ranked one but complete irrationality is not possible (from Lemma 1) therefore lower bound is not converging to zero.
-This has been explained below showing only the degree or the rank of the pattern that has an upper bound i.e. $ 1 $.
+it is clear that the degree of rationality is $ \nu_{\omega _{i}}\in\left( 0,1 \right] $.
+Complete rationality is possible and would be ranked one, but complete irrationality is impossible (from Lemma 1); therefore, the lower bound is not converging to zero.
+This has been explained below, showing only the pattern's degree or rank with an upper bound, i.e., $ 1 $.